 The Foundation considers the brain to be the vanguard target for focused ultrasound.
 Given the challenges of accessing the brain and the high cost, complications and limitations of some current approaches, we believe that this noninvasive technology has the potential to revolutionize the treatment of many brain disorders.
 It has the potential to:

 - transform treatment by gaining access deep within the brain without harming healthy tissue;

 - ablate targeted tissue without exposing the brain to the effects of ionizing radiation;

 - enable the reversible opening of the blood-brain barrier to deliver therapeutic agents to targeted diseased areas;

 - noninvasively dissolve blood clots that cause stroke; and

 - noninvasively and reversibly modulate neural activity.

-To date, the Foundation has held six brain workshops that have succeeded in defining clear research objectives for clinical, preclinical and technical investigation for focused ultrasound in the brain.
-Clinical studies have been launched investigating the treatment of movement disorders, including essential tremor and Parkinson’s disease, Alzheimer’s disease, obsessive-compulsive disorder, epilepsy, and brain cancer.
+To date, the Foundation has held 16 workshops that have succeeded in defining clear research objectives for clinical, preclinical, and technical investigation for focused ultrasound in the brain.
+Clinical studies have been launched investigating the treatment of a range of disorders, including essential tremor, Parkinson’s disease, Alzheimer’s disease, obsessive-compulsive disorder, epilepsy, and brain cancer.
 The Foundation’s technical research program involves a vibrant community of experts around the world to solve the challenges of applying focused ultrasound to an increasing array of high-impact, clinically unmet needs.

-We believe that focused ultrasound technology has the potential to make the practice of neurosurgery safer, faster, more effective and less costly.
+We believe that focused ultrasound technology has the potential to make the practice of neurosurgery safer, faster, more effective, and less costly.
 What were once major brain surgeries, will one day soon become noninvasive ambulatory outpatient procedures.